faisalqureshi/webify/manual/introduction.md

 - `include-in-header`, `include-before-body`, and `include-after-body` can be used to specify files whose contents will be inserted as the name suggests: in the header (before `\begin{document}`), in the body (after `\begin{document}` but before everything else), and just before `\end{document}`.
 In each case, multiple files can be specified.
 - `bib`: specifies the bibliography file(s).
 - `csl`: specifies a [Citation Style Language](https://citationstyles.org) file that control how citations are processed.
+- `availability`: this key is only used by webify.

 #### Example